FOR A GREENER TOMORROW.

 Mixed paper should be placed loose in a curbside recycling cart or bin.
 If you must use bags to hold your recycling, choose brown kraft bags instead of plastic bags.
 Flatten cardboard.
 When setting mixed paper and boxes at the curb for recycling, make sure it's empty, clean, dry and out of the rain or weather.

-INCLUDE THESES ITEMS FOR RECYCLING:
+ACCEPTED ITEMS FOR RECYCLING:

 - Newspapers and inserts